Nursing Admission Criteria & Procedures

 Students who score a 76 or above on the TEAS Composite will be guaranteed admittance,

 contingent on the results of your background check and drug screening, and when a nursing application is completed.
 In the event there are more students in the Guaranteed Admission Category than available seats, a ranking system will be used (see below).
+Students who score below76 will be ranked according to the Ranking System below.
+Minimum score for consideration is 60.

 Schedule an appointment with a nursing advisor (815.280.2435) after you have submitted your high school/college transcripts and completed the Placement Test (if required) and the TEAS Exam